Queer New York and Urban Performance in the 1970’s and 1980’s Symposium

 New York University's Department of Performance Studies

-Queer New York and Urban Performance in the 1970's and 1980's Symposium is held in conjunction with the exhibition "Rubbish and Dreams: The Genderqueer Performance Art of Stephen Varble", a Visual AIDS Artist Member at the Leslie-Lohman Museum of Gay and Lesbian Art, this one-day symposium will explore queer performance and its relation to New York City’s public spaces in the 1970s and 1980s.
+Queer New York and Urban Performance in the 1970's and 1980's Symposium is held in conjunction with the exhibition "Rubbish and Dreams: The Genderqueer Performance Art of Stephen Varble" at the Leslie-Lohman Museum of Gay and Lesbian Art.
+This one-day symposium will explore queer performance and its relation to New York City’s public spaces in the 1970s and 1980s.
 Topics range from the street as a contested site of performance art to the urban framework of New York as performing on and for queer communities.

 The symposium has been organized by David J. Getsy and Ricardo Montez with the Department of Performance Studies at Tisch School of the Arts, New York University, and is co-sponsored by the Schools of Public Engagement at the New School, the Leslie-Lohman Museum of Gay and Lesbian Art, and the Graham Foundation for Advanced Studies in the Fine Arts.